denisroy1/sunfish-hybridisation-/README.md

 * **Geometric Morphometrics**:
 Fish images were digitised using the tpsUtil64 (version 1.81) and tpsDIG2w64 (version 2.32; Rohlf 2015) software available at https://www.sbmorphometrics.org/.
-Once digitised, the TPS produced files (2a and 2c) and their metadata (2b and 2d) were analysed using the script sunfishGM.R
+Once digitised, the TPS produced files (2a and 2c) and their metadata (2b and 2d) were analysed using the script <u>sunfishGM.R</u>

 2a-sunfishmtl.TPS